Extremist group al-Shabab sets up COVID-19 center in Somalia

 “I am urging people with the disease symptoms to come to the medical facility and avoid infecting other Muslims,” Sheikh Mohamed Bali, a senior al-Shabab official and a member of the group’s ad hoc COVID-19 response committee, said in a speech broadcast by the extremist group’s radio arm Andalus.

-The facility has been set up in a building that once housed the United Nations children’s agency in Jilib.
+When The Associated Press called al-Shabab’s COVID-19 hotline, a man who answered said the care facility is “open for all people.”
+He declined to say whether they had any virus cases but said the facility — set up in a building that once housed the United Nations children’s agency in Jilib — has all necessary equipment to isolate and treat patients.

 For months, Somali health officials have warned that areas controlled by al-Shabab in central and southern Somalia could be at high risk for the virus’ spread.
 The extremist group has resisted assistance from the government and international health organizations in this and past crises including drought.